Books are a timeless source of knowledge. However, too few of us read enough, or have a reading habit altogether.

 Outliers may be one of the more well-known books on this list, but it is still not as well-known as it could be.
 Written by Malcolm Gladwell, it examines the factors that contribute to high levels of success.

-Gladwell suggests that the key to their success was that they were able to practice their craft for 10,000 hours in the correct way, which allowed to reach a world-class level of expertise in their respective fields.
+Gladwell suggests that the key to their success was that they were able to practice their craft for 10,000 hours in the correct way, which allowed them to reach a world-class level of expertise in their respective fields.

 Inverting The Pyramid